I have noticed even people who claim everything is predestined, and that we can do nothing to change it, look before they cross the road.

 Just as users with a range of abilities rely on these digital labels to help them understand and interpret content, so will future technologies.
 Because we have standards like the Web Content Accessibility Guidelines (WCAG 2.1) that teach us to label things effectively, we’re giving the future inventors of the world access to futureproofed content.
 Books that were once static on printed pages can now be heard through speakers, translated into reusable braille, or even interpreted as a painting.
 A printed poster can be autogenerated from a website with no human interaction.
 Liquid content, like a properly labeled lesson plan, can even be inserted into a game so that children can do their homework between quests.

 So how can you start futureproofing your work?
 Simple things like using proper heading styles and adding alternative text for images can ensure that your content is navigable for all types of devices, present and future.
 To get started, see the U.S. Department of Homeland Security for some wonderful resources on making accessible Microsoft Word Documents, presentations, and PDF’s.
-Through these digital accessibility principals, we can keep pace with the ever-changing information highway.
+Through these digital accessibility principles, we can keep pace with the ever-changing information highway.

 Digital Marketing Director